Stop Apologizing for God

 When I got my hands on the new ESV Reader’s Bible, I opened first to Ezekiel.
 I’m not sure why, except I’d long neglected this book, and it seemed like a good one simply to read straight through, unhampered by headings and chapter and verse numbers.

-When I came to the end of the Ezekiel, I started over.
+When I came to the end of Ezekiel, I started over.
 And then I read it a third time.

 Each time I was more struck by the rawness of the book.
 The prophetic books (like the prophets themselves) are jagged.
 Ezekiel is abrasive.
 The images of God are forceful, even when they are sometimes too incredible for the human imagination to picture.
 Some scenes seem like something out of a sci-fi movie.
 Other scenes are unvarnished street theater.
 At all times the book startles with symbolism and heartbroken laments, weighing the reader down under the weight of God’s holy transcendence, almost to the point where we will shatter.
-And, then, in the turn of a moment, God’s steadfast love draws close, promises to dwell with his people, even to dwell inside his people.
+And then, in the turn of a moment, God’s steadfast love draws close and promises to dwell with his people, even to dwell inside his people.

 I finish Ezekiel a third time, my mind still swirling, look over at my stack of new books fresh off the printing press from Christian publishers, page through a few of them, but nowhere find a glimpse of the God of Ezekiel I had only a moment beheld.